arista-northwest/ceos-mesh/README.md

 Steps to create a container based lab network:
-Import the cEOS-lab docker image ( Note: This will take a few minutes ) The image can be downloaded from here : https://aristanetworks.egnyte.com/dl/ls77JnQBeq
+Import the cEOS-lab docker image ( Note: This will take a few minutes )

 ```
 [root@server ~]# sudo docker import cEOS-lab.tar.xz ceosimage:latest